input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

     string id = 1;
     string type = 2;
     repeated string service_endpoint = 3;
-    LedgerData added_on = 4; // (only present in DID resolution) The ledger details related to the event that added the servicein DID resolution
+    LedgerData added_on = 4; // (only present in DID resolution) The ledger details related to the event that added the service to the DID document.
-    LedgerData deleted_on = 5; // (only present in DID resolution) The ledger details related to the event that revoked the service.
+    LedgerData deleted_on = 5; // (only present in DID resolution) The ledger details related to the event that deleted the service from the DID document.
 }
 ```

 **Construction rules**
-Below we see the rules to consutrct a well formed `CreateDIDOperation`, these rules MUST be followed while creating the operation, and will be checked by `PRISM nodes`.
+Below we see the rules to construct a well formed `CreateDIDOperation`, these rules MUST be followed while creating the operation, and will be checked by `PRISM nodes`.
 Any construction error will make nodes ignore the operation.

-- The `did_data` field of the `CreateDIDOperation` MUST not be empty and MUST be preperly constructed
+- The `did_data` field of the `CreateDIDOperation` MUST not be empty and MUST be properly constructed
 - Each element of `public_keys` and `services` fields MUST be constructed correctly
 - `services` can be empty.
 For each `Service` message in the list:
     - The fields `added_on` and `deleted_on` MUST be empty
-    - The `type` field MUST be an string.
-The string MUST not start nor end with withespaces, and MUST have at least a non whitespace character
+    - The `type` field MUST be a string.
+The string MUST not start nor end with whitespaces, and MUST have at least a non whitespace character
     - The `id` field MUST be a valid [fragment](https://www.rfc-editor.org/rfc/rfc3986#section-3.5) string in accordance to [DID URL syntax](https://www.w3.org/TR/did-core/#did-url-syntax)
     - The `service_endpoint` field MUST contain a non-empty list of URIs conforming to [RFC3986](https://www.w3.org/TR/did-core/#bib-rfc3986) and normalized according to the [Normalization and Comparison rules in RFC3986 and to any normalization](https://www.rfc-editor.org/rfc/rfc3986#section-6) rules in its applicable URI scheme specification.
 - The `public_keys` field MUST contain at least one `PublicKey` message for which its `usage` field MUST be `MASTER_KEY`